ashok159/Expense_Tracker/README.md

 ## Key Features:
 - User Authentication: Start by creating a secure account or signing in to your existing one.
 Your financial data is kept safe and accessible only to you.
 - Expense Tracking: Easily add and manage your expenses with just a few taps.
 Input the expense amount, select a category, and provide additional details to keep a record of your spending.
-- Expense Categories: Budget Master offers a comprehensive list of expense categories to help you categorize your spending accurately.
+- Expense Categories: Budget Tracker offers a comprehensive list of expense categories to help you categorize your spending accurately.
 Categories include 'Shopping,' 'Groceries,' 'Cash Out,' 'Travel,' 'Entertainment,' 'Bills,' and 'Other.'
 - Sub-Categorization: Dive deeper into your spending habits by breaking down your spendings into categories.
 Analyze how much you spent in each category!
 - Expense List: View your expenses in a convenient list format.
 Easily scroll through your transactions to see the date, category, and expense amount at a glance.
 - Pie Chart Visualization: Gain insights into your spending patterns with a visually appealing pie chart.
 The chart represents your expenses in each category, making it simple to see how your money is distributed.